 When solid waste was brought to the surface during the installation or preparation of wells, piping, or other equipment;

-During repairs or the temporary shutdown of gas collection system components; or,
+During repairs or the temporary shutdown of gas collection system components; or

 When solid waste was excavated and moved.

-Records of any construction activities pursuant to section 95466.
-The records must contain the following information:
+Records of any construction activities.
+The records shall contain the following information:

-A description of the actions being taken, the areas of the MSW landfill that will be affected by these actions, the reason the actions are required, and any landfill gas collection system components that will be affected by these actions.
+A description of the actions being taken, the areas of the MSW landfill affected by these actions, the reason the actions are required, and any landfill gas collection system components affected by these actions.

-Construction start and finish dates, projected equipment installation dates, and projected shut down times for individual gas collection system components.
+Construction start and finish dates, equipment installation dates, and shut down times for individual gas collection system components.

 A description of the mitigation measures taken to minimize methane emissions and other potential air quality impacts.

-Records of the equipment operating parameters specified to be monitored under sections 95469(b)(1) and 95469(b)(2) as well as records for periods of operation during which the parameter boundaries established during the most recent source test are exceeded.
-The records must include the following information:
+Records of the equipment operating parameters specified to be monitored under section 95469(d) as well as records for periods of operation during which the parameter boundaries established during the most recent source test are exceeded.
+The records shall include the following information:

 For enclosed flares, all 3-hour periods of operation during which the average temperature difference was more than 28 degrees Celsius (or 50 degrees Fahrenheit) below the average combustion temperature during the most recent source test at which compliance with sections 95464(b)(2) and 95464(b)(3)(A) was determined.
+Records shall include the device identifier, start time, end time, average temperature, and temperature limit (i.e., 28 degrees Celsius or 50 degrees Fahrenheit below the average source test temperature).

 For boilers or process heaters, whenever there is a change in the location at which the vent stream is introduced into the flame zone pursuant to section 95464(b)(3)(A)2.